 - Freezing: cheesecakes can be frozen and sometimes are creamier and softer after a stay in the freezer.
 There’s probably a chemical explanation.

-- Flavors: this vanilla filling with chocolate crust can be customized.
+- Variations: the vanilla filling can be customized.
 Make a raspberry cheesecake by topping it with fresh berries and maybe adding some to the batter before baking.
-Add some chocolate chips to the cream cheese mixture and serve it with chocolate ganache if you want a chocolate flavor and no berries.
+Add some chocolate chips to the cream cheese mixture and serve it with chocolate ganache if you want a chocolate flavor without berries.
 A few tablespoons of your favorite liquor can be added for a more sophisticated dessert.

 Related recipes you might like: